 In the functions region, we define a CleanUpAndExit function, which is also used for Intune detection when wrapped as a win32 package.

 In the variables section, of course, the variables are set, from which you most likely want to change the company name.
-And you should add the Bing API key, otherwise, the script won’t do its job.
+And you should add the shared key of the Azure Maps Account, otherwise, the script won’t do its job.

 Next, we start the transcript, which writes some logging to the IntuneManagementExtension\Logs folder.
 By writing the logs to that folder, it is available when collecting Device diagnostics with Intune.

-The last part is where Koen his magic happens.
+The last part is where the magic happens.

 It performs an Invoke-RestMethod call to http://ipinfo.io/json to retrieve the location of the device.

-This location is then used to convert the location to a time zone using the Bing service.
+This location information contains the country code which is then used to convert the country code to a time zone using the Azure Maps account.

 And that’s all for this automatic time zone configuration solution.